StefanAdrianNita/SoundPi/README.md

  _With the help of a RaspberryPi you can make your Audio Hi-FI System Smart!_

 ## Description
-This project was born to help people with old Hi-Fi Audio Systems with the problem of always needing an AUX cord connected to the phone or to always get up and go to the system to change the song.
+This project was born to help people with old Hi-Fi Audio Systems with the problems of always needing an AUX cord connected to the phone or getting up to change the song manually.

-With SoundPi you can leave the work to your Raspberry Pi for:
+With SoundPi you can leave some work up to your Raspberry Pi, like:

 - Keeping your songs in an organized database
-- Organize your albums/songs and playlists
+- Organizing your albums,songs and playlists
-- Keep track of your or your family favorite songs and playlists
+- Keeping track of your or your family’s favorite songs and playlists

 ## Installation